dtcenter/METexpress/docs/Users_Guide/apps.rst

 and the mean value of the selected parameter on the x-axis.

-**Die-off**: Die-off plots show how skill (or the inverse, error) changes with increasing lead time.
-Figure 3.1 1 shows the user interface page after selecting the plot type of DieOff.
+**Die-off**: Die-off plots show how skill (or the inverse, error) changes with increasing lead time.  :numref:`image017` shows the user interface page after selecting the plot type of DieOff.
 Note that another selector is included for DIEOFF TYPE, which has the following possible values: